zmbhou/SALTMM/README.md

 Step 4: we have provided the matlab code for evaluation.
 You can evaluate the resutls and obtain Iou youself.
 Please refer to https://github.com/zmbhou/IoUeval.

-## 3. source codes for mask scoring is coming soon.
+## 3. source codes for mask scoring are coming soon.